-According to a research conducted by Han Digital on Gender Mapping in the industry, 93% of companies in India have diversity hiring agendas, however, 7% of companies are still mired in gender discrimination.
+According to Han Digital Research, 93% of companies in India have diversity agendas, however, 7% of companies are still mired in gender discrimination.

 While speaking to Malathi, our client and a talent acquisition manager with a tier 1 firm, I realised that women are discriminated in industries even today.
 Malathi, who has been working in the recruitment industry for 13 years now has seen the HR industry, particularly in India, evolve tremendously.
 She says that spreading awareness on gender equality and gender neutral policies has helped India dig its way out of patriarchal norms.